JakeSteam/blog-programming/_posts/2024-12-07-what-on-earth-are-octocats.md

     <td>
       <a href="https://octodex.github.com/gracehoppertocat/"><img src="/assets/images/2024/octocats/gracehoppertocat.jpg" /></a><br>
       <b>#118: Gracehoppertocat</b><br><i><a href="https://github.com/jeejkang">James Kang</a> (2014-12-03)</i><br>
       A reference to <a href="https://en.wikipedia.org/wiki/Grace_Hopper">Grace Hopper</a>, an early computer scientist.
-Also used for <a href="https://github.com/about/diversity/report#:~:text=and%20the%20planet.-,Octovets,-The%20Octovets%20CoB">Octovets CoB</a>.
+Also previously used for <a href="https://github.com/about/diversity/report#:~:text=and%20the%20planet.-,Octovets,-The%20Octovets%20CoB">Octovets CoB</a>.
     </td>
   </tr>
   <tr>